ManageIQ/manageiq-documentation/managing_providers/_topics/automation_management_providers.md

 4. Click **OK**.

-{{ site.data.product.title }} then queries the Ansible Tower API and obtains an inventory of all available hosts, job and workflow templates.
+{{ site.data.product.title_short }} then queries the Ansible Tower API and obtains an inventory of all available hosts, job and workflow templates.

 #### Viewing Ansible Tower Providers and Inventory

-{{ site.data.product.title }} automatically updates its inventory from Ansible Tower.
+{{ site.data.product.title_short }} automatically updates its inventory from Ansible Tower.
 This includes system groups (known as Inventories in Ansible Tower), basic information about individual systems, and available Ansible Tower job or workflow templates to be executed from the service catalog or